 where k in (7) represents the number of packets that are bounded between 1 and the infinity.
 The first and the second quantity of the right hand side of (7) are indicating the time required transmitting the self generated packets and the time required to transmit the neighbor packets.
+In addition to that, it would be interesting to compute the time that the node can spend in transmitting the self generated packets and compare it with the time required to transmit the neighbor packets.
+For doing this, one may need to generate a generic time that can be further used in computing the specific time.
 The generic time equation can simply be stated as:

-$$t = no \ of \ packet/data \ rate$$ (8)
+$$t = \frac{no \ of \ packet}{data \ rate} \tag{8}$$